 The Center for Life Without Parole Studies provides low-cost and pro-bono legal services to California LWOP prisoners, focusing on commutation applications.
 Currently, Susan is playing a leadership role in Vermont’s Senate Bill S.261, which would greatly restrict the use of LWOP sentences.
 S.261 passed out of the Senate in March 2020 and is now going through the House legislative process.
 Once S.261 is signed into law, Susan and her Vermont collaborators are planning to work with lawmakers in other states to pass similar legislation.
 Susan is also at work on a book, tentatively titled, “No Reprieve: How Childhood Trauma Creates Life Sentences Without Parole.”

 Dr David Bruyette received his DVM from the University of Missouri in 1984 and completed an internship at Purdue University and a residency in internal medicine at the University of California-Davis.
 He was a staff internist at the West Los Angeles Veterinary Medical Group and a member of the Department of Comparative Medicine at Stanford University.

 Dr Bruyette was an Assistant Professor and Head of Internal Medicine at Kansas State University and Director of the Analytical Chemistry Laboratory.
 From Sept 1996 until Jan of 2017 he was Medical Director of the West Los Angeles Animal Hospital.
 Currently, he is Chief Medical Officer of Anivive Lifesciences and President and CEO of Veterinary Diagnostic Investigation and Consultation.

-Dr Bruyette is a recipient of the Humanitarian of the Year Award from The Catalyst Foundation and is a board member of the Lifer’s Education Fund.
-He also plays a highly influential role in the multi-year campaign to save the Honor Program at California State Prison-Los Angeles County.
+Dr Bruyette is a recipient of the Humanitarian of the Year Award from The Catalyst Foundation.
+He was on the Board of the Lifers Education Fund and also plays a highly influential role in the multi-year campaign to save the Honor Program at California State Prison-Los Angeles County.